Jupihawx/particle_generation/README.md

 1_Launch pv_server (~/opt/ParaView-build/paraview_build/bin/pvserver --multi-clients) in multi clients mode
 2_Connect your paraview GUI to the server (localhost) 3_ Launch the "UI_real_time_v2.py" with pvpython (must be the same build than the pvsserver).
 Enjoy!
+    If you want faster calculcation, but not as fast reaction to parameters change, use UI_real_time_v2_thread.py To modify the number of thread, simply modify the value in "thread_management.py"